PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     ```
     </div>

-    Using the `--provision-infra` flag will allow you to select a GCP project to use for your work pool and automatically configure it to be ready to execute flows via Cloud Run:
+    Using the `--provision-infra` flag will allow you to select a GCP project to use for your work pool and automatically configure it to be ready to execute flows via Cloud Run.
+    This command will activate the Cloud Run API for your project, create a service account, create a key for the service account, and create a GCP credentials block in your Prefect workspace.

     <div class="terminal">
     ```